 These bioassays provide a baseline for the bioavailability of nitrogen controlled by heterotrophic bacteria.
 Bioavailable nitrogen in the marsh may be more tightly recycled in the marsh in wet season when atmospheric nitrogen is more readily available through precipitation events and less senescence of bioavailable nitrogen in terrestrial plants occurs.
-Microbial degradation of DON in the mangrove zone may also be less subject to the pulses of nitrogen inputs from the mangrove roots and submerged ecology.
+Microbial degradation of DON in the mangrove zone may also be less subject to the pulses of nitrogen provided in precipitation events and high production periods and more dependent on nitrogen inputs from the mangrove roots and submerged ecology.
 In the dry season, mangrove sites also showed the greatest range of bioavailability, which may be associated with the nitrogen inputs from mangrove leaf loss during dry season storm events.
 In the wet season, marsh and bay sites showed a greater range of bioavailability.
+Strong storm events seen during the wet season may be the source of this range in bioavailability.